Trains from Chicago to Orlando

 Amtrak is the largest passenger railroad service in America, offering daily intercity trains to hundreds of destinations across the contiguous United States, as well as several cities in Canada.
 Every Amtrak train comes equipped with comfortable seats with extra legroom, as well as several four-seat areas with tables in the middle.
 In addition, each car has a freshly cleaned restroom, free WiFi and power outlets at every seat.
 There are also snack bars where you can purchase drinks or food during your journey.
 On average, there are 1 Amtrak trains from Chicago to Orlando every day, as well as 1 trips on the weekends, with prices starting from $181.

 Frequently Asked Questions

-Is it safe to travel by train from Chicago to Orlando right now?
+Is it safe to travel by train from Chicago to Orlando during the COVID-19 pandemic?

 How long is the train journey from Chicago to Orlando?

 The distance between Chicago and Orlando is approximately 986 miles, or 1587 kilometers.
-The average train journey between these two cities takes 40 hours and 13 minutes, although the absolute fastest you could get there is 38 hours and 26 minutes.
+The average train journey between these two cities takes 38 hours and 53 minutes,